nathaneanes/nathaneanes.github.io/index.md

 <div class="larger">

-I am a website **developer** and **designer** with experience in captivating visual design, creative thinking & effective solutions, solid **strategies** & architecture, and easy-to-follow user experience.
+If you are looking for a website **developer** and **designer** with experience in captivating visual design, creative thinking & effective solutions, and solid **strategies** & architecture, you've come to the right place.

 My primary expertise is in **Drupal** development.
 Apart from this, I have experience with WordPress, CodeIgniter, and various PHP frameworks.
-I have worked projects running the gamut from brochureware to e-Commerce websites and **enterprise** non-profit fundraising platforms; many have included both aesthetic and application design.
+I have worked projects running the gamut from brochureware to e-Commerce websites and **enterprise** nonprofit fundraising platforms; many have included both aesthetic and application design.

-I have worked on the web for 10 years.
-I founded my first web development business, [visuaLATT&Eacute;](http://www.visualatte.com/), in 2008, and sold it in 2014.
-Until recently, I have worked as a Manager of Website Development at [Jackson River](http://www.jacksonriver.com/).
+A serial entrepreneur of sorts, I have been in business&mdash;in one form or another&mdash;since middle school, and have worked on the web for over 10 years.
+Currently, I am a partner and developer at [Congruity Works](http://congruity.works/).
+I have also worked as a development manager at [Jackson River](http://www.jacksonriver.com/) and have spent six years running a previous web development business, [visuaLATT&Eacute;](http://www.visualatte.com/).

 </div>